-You can do everything right, the baby sleeps well, is fed well, is growing well, is healthy, and have all the books and toys, and your baby will still be upset about something.
+You can do everything right; the baby sleeps well, is fed well, is growing well, is healthy, and has all the books and toys, and your baby will still be upset about something.

 The first two years truly are just constantly managing their fussy temperament.

-There is always a chance you are blessed with a unicorn baby; which I can’t say what kind of that experience is.
+There is always a chance you are blessed with a unicorn baby; I can’t say what that experience is.

 However, I hear even the easiest babies are only human and will succumb to the general baby b*tchiness at some point.